Advertiser Disclosure

 Methodology: How We Select the Best Life Insurance Companies

-We use 6 key metrics to assess the life insurance companies on this list.
+We use six key metrics to assess the life insurance companies on this list.
 Collectively, they offer a comprehensive picture of these companies’ likelihood of making good on their promises to pay death benefits — a critical consideration for any life insurance policyholder — and the overall customer experience.

 Financial Strength Ratings